 This article by the Corporation for National and Community Service enumerates ways to help others.
 You can send monetary donations to nonprofit organizations, donate to food banks, or even deliver groceries to senior citizens in your area.

 You can also donate your blood.
 According to the American Red Cross, blood donations have dropped drastically since the pandemic began.
+You may do so by going to the nearest plasma centers like Biolife and see if you are eligible.
+Donating your blood and plasma would help many patients and receive compensation through Biolife’s promotions, rewards, and bonuses.

 Even in this state, there are a lot of things you can do to make sure everyone is doing okay.
 By simply reaching out, making better choices, and dedicating some of your resources, you can help the world be a better place.
 Find out what else you can do.